 9.2 Who will approve grants?

-The assessment committee will make recommendations to the First Assistant Secretary, Middle East and Africa Division, or his/her delegate within the Department of Foreign Affairs and Trade.
+The assessment committee will make recommendations to the Senior Executive, Middle East and Africa Division within the Department of Foreign Affairs and Trade.
 The delegate will make the final decision to approve a grant.

 The delegate’s decision is final in all matters, including:

 - the grant funding amount to be awarded.

 The delegate will not approve funding if they reasonably consider the program funding available will not accommodate the funding offer, and/or the application does not represent value for money.